my-ideas/turbodeploy/README.md

 # turbodeploy
 A simple serverless deployer for AWS Lambda

+# Step By Step
+1) Create an AWS Function with CloudFormation and CFTPL using the example in this repo (see caveats below)
+2)

+# Caaveats/configuration
+handler must be index.awslambda

 ## Why not serverless
 [Serverless](https://serverless.com/) is great but it has the following problems for us:
 * Definition of the function: serverless requires the definition of the lambda to be with the code.